orbas1/Blackwellen_Intranet/update_docs/1.50/Design_Plan.md

 - **Design QA**: Establish a design QA checklist that mirrors `Design_update_progress_tracker.md` metrics, enabling joint reviews with QA to verify fidelity, usability, and accessibility.
 - **Testing Artefacts**: Supply reference snapshots and accessibility scripts for automated visual regression and contrast testing.
 - **Documentation**: Maintain living documentation for each component, including usage guidelines, accessibility notes, and integration examples.
+- **Analytics Verification Kit**: Deliver annotated datasets, filter mappings, and alert acknowledgement scripts so QA can validate the deterministic mock analytics service and cross-platform parity with the React Native analytics screen.

 ---